YagoBorba/StackCode/README.md

 StackCode is a suite of tools designed to work together seamlessly:

 - 🚀 **Effortless Project Scaffolding (`init`):**
   Generate a complete, production-ready project structure in seconds.
-Choose from multiple technology stacks including Node.js, React, Vue.js, Python, Java, Go, and PHP—each with best practices and optimal folder structures.
+Choose from multiple technology stacks including Node.js, React, Vue.js, Python, Java, Go, and PHP—each with best practices and optimal folder structures. **Now with intelligent dependency validation** that checks if required tools are installed before proceeding, providing helpful installation instructions when needed.

 - 📝 **Intelligent File Generation (`generate`):**
   Need a `.gitignore`?
 Don't just get one—get a perfect one.
 Our composable template engine combines rules for your stack, IDE, and tools (like Docker) into a single, organized file.